📘 MERCED COUNTY CEDS 2025–2030

 Agricultural heritage & supply chains

-Diverse working-class labor force
+Multilingual working-class labor force

 Strategic location between Bay Area & Central Valley